Aura-healthcare/ecg_seizure_detection_benchmarks/README.md

 ### Executing Fisher on a rr_file

-/!\ The sample needs to have a length of at least 5 minutes !!
+/!\ The sample need to have a length longer as the LARGE_WINDOW you choose !!

 You can directly execute Fisher algorithm on a rr_file.
 The result will be the form of a output.json file (with the same format as the annotations) that you can find in the detection_algorithms folder.
 You can also change several parameters of the Fisher algorithm, such as the length of the long and short windows (in ms), the value of threshold (1.4 = 40% of threshold), the begininng and the end of the part of the sample on which you want to execute Fisher.